SunDi3yansyah/stisla-rails/README.md

 Do not use `*= require` in Sass or your other stylesheets will not be [able to access][antirequire] the Bootstrap mixins or variables.

-Generate the friendly configuration file and a new `package.json`
+Generate the Stisla Rails configuration file and a new package in `package.json`
 ```bash
 rails g stisla_rails:install
 ```